cabforum/cabforum.org/content/posts/2020/2020-02-07-minutes-for-server-certificate-working-group-f2f-meeting-5-november-2019.md

 Wayne said the examples he presented are amenable to fixing with an enumerated list approach.
 We could go through the BRs and make it clear either that anything else is allowed or anything else is prohibited.

 Tim said that trying to deal with this through rules for things like enumerated lists are going to run into problems and unintended consequences.
 Typically, people have something in mind when they write lists like this and whether you can do anything else.
 For example, the work we did on elimination of “any other method” – that was the validation requirements, where we have said CAs can do this or not.
 We went through the consequences of removing it and it took time to fix everything up.
-Those included steps of things that CAs do, but nowhere in there does it say that CAs must document how things are done for the benefit of auditors—that is something that is just assumed.
+Those included steps of things that CAs do, but nowhere in there does it say that CAs must document how things are done for the benefit of auditors-that is something that is just assumed.
 So, some things are often left out of the BRs.
 There are places in the BRs that were not intended to be exhaustive lists.
 There are other places where they were intended to be exhaustive lists, but they vary.
 The solution is to put in the BRs what the intent was, but it’s not a good approach to come up with new ways of interpreting the BRs in a way that they were not intended to be interpreted.
 There are ambiguities and places not written as tightly as we would like to have.
 So, we should work together to fix up some of these holes and put tighter default-deny rules in place where they make sense, but I don’t think it can be done by adopting a new strategy for interpreting the BRs.

 Tim and Ryan disagreed on whether enumerated lists could be treated across the board as default-deny.